mihai2000q/Repertoire/repertoire.server/README.md

 ### Go

-First, the application is written in Golan, so you need the Go SDK.
+First, the application is written in Golang, so you need the Go SDK.
 If you don't have it already installed, please download it from here: `https://go.dev/dl/`.

 ### Docker